Trainings for Low-Resource Settings in the USA

 About the scholarship

-For January 2025, scholarship packages will include enrollment in our Introduction to R for Applied Epidemiology course (40 hours, virtual, live/synchronous), along with our Support Desk services.
+For January 2026, scholarship packages can include enrollment in our Introduction to R for Applied Epidemiology course (40 hours, virtual, live/synchronous), any of our advanced courses (7 hours, virtual, live/synchronous), and R coding and project support.
+You can read more about our courses here.

 No. This opportunity is fully sponsored by the US CDC which includes all included training and support services.
 There is no cost to apply.